amch-med23/preciseMovieStream/README.md

 ![hero screenshot](./docs/images/screenshot.png)

 #### Introduction:
-     This is a movie recomendatation system. the algorithm this app is based on is not a machine learing algorithm. instead we developed a search based algorithm. (it's planned to implemend a machine learning algorithm in the future).
+     This is a movie recomemndation system. the algorithm this app is based on is not a machine learing algorithm. instead we developed a search based algorithm. (it's planned to implemend a machine learning algorithm in the future).

 You can find the deployed app in here: http://pms.losag.tech